DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 An [FCP organisation](https://app.snyk.io/org/defra-ffc) has been created in Snyk and developers will need to be added to it.

-Contact one of Defra's Principal Developers to arrange access.
+Contact the Platform team via the `#fcp-platform-support` channel to arrange access.

 ## GitHub